frajdouglas/reddit_clone/README.md

 ## Instructions for setup

--The minimum version of Node.js required is: v17.0.0 -The minimum version of Postgres required is: v12.8 -Clone repo into your desired directory.
+-The minimum version of Node.js required is: v17.0.0\
+-The minimum version of Postgres required is: v12.8\
+-Clone repo into your desired directory\
--Install dependencies
+-Install dependencies\
--Create .env files in root directory and set PGDATABASE to nc_news and nc_news_test.
+-Create .env files in root directory and set PGDATABASE to nc_news and nc_news_test\
--Setup local databases.
+-Setup local databases \
--Seed local database.
+-Seed local database\
--Run tests.
+-Run tests\

 Copy the commands below to complete the setup for this project:
 You must have the minimum versions of Node.js and Postgres installed before running these commands.